nf-core/eager/docs/tutorial_human_popgen.md

 - Does ClusterFactor or 'Dups' look high (e.g. >2 or >10%
   respectively) suggesting over-amplified or badly preserved samples?
-- Does the human DNA show increased frequency of C>Ts on the 5' end of molecules (you may need to un-hide the 2nd base columns with 'configure columns' button)?
+- Do the mapped reads show increased frequency of C>Ts on the 5' end of molecules (you may need to un-hide the 2nd base columns with 'configure columns' button)?
 - Is the number of SNPs used for nuclear contamination really low for any